nagapremika/springboot-muzix/README.md

 # springboot-muzix

-8.Remove all hard coded data from the application code to application.properties a)by using @Value. b)by using @PropertySource c)by using Environment
+Remove all hard coded data from the application code to application.properties a)by using @Value. b)by using @PropertySource c)by using Environment